-Brennan Library
+Jessie S. Brennan Library

-The Brennan Library's collection consists of approximately 58,000 titles and over 80 electronic databases that include 31,489 text journals.
-Lasell is a member of the Minuteman Library Network, a consortium of 42 local libraries which allows us to provide easy access to over six million items, all searchable through a shared online catalog.
-The library has an Archive, a Curriculum library as well as study rooms.
+The Jessie S. Brennan Library contains a collection of more than 60,000 items, and through the library webpage, provides access to over 80 databases that include 31,140 text journals, along with e-books and e-journals.
+As a member of the Minuteman Library Network, the library shares resources with 42 libraries, including six academic libraries.
+This allows us to provide easy access to over six million items, all searchable through a shared online catalog.

-The reference staff assists students with their information needs and provides access to additional resources elsewhere.
-The library web page leads students to collections, databases, and websites.
-In order to train students how to use this wealth of information, there is a library lab with computers for hands on library instruction.
-Students receive assistance and training in classes as well as one-on-one time with librarians.
-The library is open 87 hours a week during the academic year.
+The reference staff assists students with their research and provides access to additional resources elsewhere.
+In order to train students on how to use this wealth of information, there is a library lab for hands-on library instruction.
+Students receive assistance and training in classes and at the reference desk.